-Together Matters is able to help in a range of ways including:
+Together Matters can help you in lots of ways including:

 - Organise and run workshops and information days for families

 - Train carers’ centres, care managers, advocacy and family support organisations to use the Thinking Ahead Planning Guide and I’m Thinking Ahead

 - Work with advocacy organisations and day centres to use I’m Thinking Ahead

 - Run workshops to help families make a plan for emergencies